-'View Next' and 'View Previous' move forward and backward in the current display, based on the display granularity (i.e., item, day, week, month, or year).
+'View Next' and 'View Previous' move forward and backward in the current display, based on the display granularity, i.e., item, day, week, month, or year.
+'View Today' changes the current display to contain today's date.
 'View Goto Date' displays a dialog for choosing a specific date to become the current date in the active display.